 Academic Plagiarism

-It may occur because students colluded to create shared work outside of permitted joint project work.
+Plagiarism may occur when students collude to create shared work outside of permitted joint project work.
 It may also be a failure to recognise the extent of any support that has been received during the production of a piece of work.
 Universities will usually use software such as Turnitin to detect plagiarism and validate the integrity of a student’s work.

-The regulations regarding plagiarism are complex and require sensitive handling.
-If you feel you have been unfairly accused of plagiarism, you should seek expert legal advice and support as quickly as possible.
+Regulations regarding plagiarism can be complex and require careful attention.
+If you feel you have been unfairly accused of plagiarism, you should seek expert legal advice from specialist education solicitors and support as quickly as possible.

-Due to the complexity of plagiarism allegations, it can call for experienced and expert legal representation from a professional well-versed in the process.
-At IBB Law, we can support, advise, and defend you through a plagiarism process.
+Due to the often complexity of plagiarism allegations, it can call for experienced and expert legal representation from a professional well-versed in the process.
+At IBB Law, we can support, advise and defend you through a plagiarism process.

 Our academic plagiarism experts can advise on issues including:

-Looking for quick answers about academic plagiarism?
-Take a look at our academic plagiarism FAQs.
+Looking for quick answers about plagiarism UK law?
+Take a look at our FAQs below.

 Types of academic plagiarism issues with which our team can help